mnicnc404/jf/README.md

 ```
 sudo make install
-# or move bin/jq to your PATH
+# or move bin/jf to your PATH
 ```

 ## Usage ##

 ```
-jq a.json b.json ...
+jf a.json b.json ...
 ```